waynebhayes/BLANT/README.md

 - awkcel: allow AWK to process tab-separated files with a header line where each header is a valid AWK variable name and then you can use those names in awk expressions.
 (The name "awkcel" rhymes with a particularly populer spreadsheet name you're probably familiar with).
 - wzcat: Wayne's "zcat", which is basically "cat" augmented to automatically decompress any files with recognized file extensions (eg filenames with the extension ".gz" will be automaticaly passed though "gunzip", ".xz" through "unxz", etc.)
 - wgcc: Wayne's gcc, which is just a front-end to gcc that automatically includes "libwayne" include and library directories.

-### Building BLANT for the first time
-To make and then test *everything* just type

-    ./regression-test-all.sh -make

-Be warned it may take up to an hour, especially creating the k=8 lookup tables.
-Note that doing the above performs a "make pristine", which is even cleaner than "make clean".
-In particular, "clean" cleans all executables but doesn't touch the lookup tables; use "make pristine" to remove even the lookup tables (which shouldn't be necessary since they never change, though they take up disk space).

-Once the above is done, you should have an executable called "blant" in the main repo directory, as well as many files in the directory *canon_maps*; these are the lookup tables and associated files that allow BLANT to sample graphlets so fast.
-Except for major BLANT upgrades, you normally shouldn't *ever* need to touch anything in the canon_maps directory; make it once and forget about it.
-Note that even "make clean" doesn't nuke the contents of canon_maps; to do that, type "make pristine".

-BLANT has been tested and runs on a wide variety of systems, including various flavors of Linux running with GCC/G++ versions 4 through 11 inclusive; Windows CYGWIN both 32-bit and 64-bit (yes, BLANT runs fine on 32-bit machines); and MacOS (both Intel and M1/M2) using clang and/or GCC/G++ available via homebrew.
-The only parts that may fail are the parts written in Python, which is a nightmare to work with on "real world" projects since it's prone to [horrible software rot](https://news.ycombinator.com/item?id=38982034) on a timescale of weeks to months.

 ## What is BLANT?
 An analogy with **BLAST**
 If you are in the bioinformatics field, you have probably heard of the tool named *BLAST*, the *Basic Local Alignment Search Tool*.
 BLAST is an algorithm for quickly finding local alignments in genomic (or proteomic) sequences.
 BLAST works by first creating a comprehensive database of all *k*-letter sequences (called "*k*-mers") that appear in the corpus of the sequence to be searched and/or aligned.
 Such *k*-mers can be used to "seed" a local alignment between two distant regions of sequence.
 Below we show a hypothetical alignment between two distant regions of sequence, both of which contain the **boldfaced** *k*-mer "**GAGACCGT**":